View the recent Coronavirus information for licensees

 The Victorian Equal Opportunity and Human Rights Commission website contains information about licensees responsibilities under the Equal Opportunity Act 2010 and preventing discrimination at work.

-The Disclosure of Interest guidelines (PDF, 62KB) are designed to ensure that the requirements of section 21 of the Victorian Commission for Gambling and Liquor Regulation Act 2011 are satisfied.
+The Disclosure of Interest guidelines are designed to ensure that the requirements of section 21 of the Victorian Commission for Gambling and Liquor Regulation Act 2011 are satisfied.